Preservation of Cemeteries

 So, a “traditional burial” is somewhat of a misnomer today – especially with the rise of cremation and cremation-related keepsakes and products such as cremation jewelry, urn vaults and biodegradable urns.
 But, as varied as traditional burials may be today, most traditional burials are still accompanied by a memorial ceremony that follows some standard funeral traditions.

 A typical ceremony for a traditional burial is a celebration of the deceased’s life.
 It usually includes a brief sermon performed by a pastor who has played an important part of the deceased’s person’s life.
-There may be the typical funeral service accessories at this service, such as a memorial picture frame with the protrait of the deceased, memorial books for friends and family to sign in, And, in most traditional burial ceremonies, that sermon is followed by a few remarks – known as a eulogy – from special friends and relatives.
+There may be the typical funeral service accessories at this service, such as a memorial picture frame with the portrait of the deceased, memorial books for friends and family to sign in, And, in most traditional burial ceremonies, that sermon is followed by a few remarks – known as a eulogy – from special friends and relatives.
 The traditional burial also includes, of course, performances of some of the most beloved music (and possibly poetry) enjoyed by the deceased.

 All traditional burial ceremonies are intended to be a celebration of a person’s life, and the intent is usually for those in attendance to leave the ceremony feeling revived, refreshed and hopeful.
 There is usually many references made to the deceased “being an a better place today” in other words heaven.